 Why is the Government penalising kiwi businesses?

 New Zealand is currently seriously disadvantaged by a loophole that means that people do not pay GST or duty on low-value purchases (generally goods less than $400 in value) bought from foreign websites.
-This creates a reverse tariff of up to 25% which discriminates against Kiwi businesses.
+This creates a reverse tariff of up to 25% which discriminates against Kiwi businesses and means the Government misses out on at least $235 million every year.
 We're working hard to level the playing field for domestic retailers, both online and bricks and mortar store owners.
 We want the loophole to be closed, and for the Government to charge GST and duty on all goods, no matter where they are purchased.

 We are asking the Government to close the GST loophole by: